Azure/Industrial-IoT/docs/manual/readme.md

 <img src="media/image31.png" style="width:6.27273in;height:3.59375in" />

-Another option to troubleshoot the issues in IoT Hub is by checking the “*Diagnose and solve problems”* section of the IoT Hub resource page on the Azure Portal as shown below:
+Another option to troubleshoot the issues in IoT Hub is by checking the "*Diagnose and solve problems"* section of the IoT Hub resource page on the Azure Portal as shown below:

 <img src="media/image32.jpg" style="width:6.2882in;height:2.38681in" />